Martin Carthy >

 ; Robert Dwyer Joyce]

 Martin Carthy sang The Wind That Shakes the Barley in 1965 on his first album Martin Carthy.
 A live recording with Dave Swarbrick at the Folkus Folk Club in 1966 is available on Both Ears and the Tail.
-Carthy commented in his original album's sleeve notes:
+Carthy noted on the first album:

 Perhaps a classic, of songs of revolution, The Wind That Shakes the Barley was written by Robert Dwyer Joyce.